American Gods (TV series): Casting

 On January 28, 2016, Ricky Whittle was cast as the lead character, Shadow Moon.
 On March 2, 2016, it was announced that Ian McShane had been cast as Mr. Wednesday.
 It was later announced on March 17, 2016, that Emily Browning would play Laura Moon, Shadow's wife.
 On March 23, 2016, it was announced that Sean Harris, Yetide Badaki and Bruce Langley would play the respective roles of Mad Sweeney, Bilquis and Technical Boy.
 On April 14, 2016, Jonathan Tucker and Crispin Glover were cast as Low Key Lyesmith and Mr. World.
-On May 6, 2016, it was announced that Sean Harris had departed the series after a week of filming due to personal reasons and the role of Mad Sweeney was being recast.
+On May 6, 2016, it was announced that Sean Harris had departed the series after a week of filming for personal reasons and the role of Mad Sweeney was being recast.
 On May 11, 2016, it was announced that Pablo Schreiber would take over the role of Mad Sweeney.
 In June 2016, it was announced that Gillian Anderson would portray Media.

 In December 2019, Orlando Jones stated that he had been fired from American Gods in September.
 He alleged that the new showrunner, Charles Eglee, decided that his character, Mr. Nancy, sends "the wrong message for black America".
 In response, a spokesperson for the series stated that Jones' contract was not renewed because Mr. Nancy does not appear in the part of the book on which the season 3 episodes are based.